 A: MDT is comprised of four primary steps: assessment, classification, treatment and prevention.

 Most musculoskeletal pain is "mechanical" in origin, which means it is not due to a serious pathology like cancer or infection but a result of abnormal or unusual forces or mechanics occurring in the tissue.
 Further, it means that a position, movement or activity caused the pain to start.
 If a mechanical force caused the problem then it is logical that a mechanical force may be part of the solution.
 The MDT system is designed to identify the mechanical problem and develop a plan to correct or improve the mechanics and thus decrease or eliminate the pain and functional problems.

 In the simplest and most common instance, this may mean that moving in one direction may provoke and worsen the pain, and moving in the opposite direction may eliminate the pain and restore function.
 This is known as Directional Preference.
 Other patients may have pain just at the end of movement or with certain functional movements like throwing or stair climbing.
 The McKenzie assessment explores these different positions and movements, how the patient performs them, and the response to these movements.
 Interpreting this information, the clinician determines which of the movements and posture becomes the treatment as well as the necessary exercise dosage.

-By learning how to self-treat your current problem, you gain hands-on knowledge to minimize the risk of recurrence and rapidly deal with symptoms if they recur putting you in control safely and effectively.
-The chances of problems persisting can more likely be prevented through self-maintenance.
+By learning how to self-treat the current problem, you gain knowledge on how to minimise the risk of recurrence.
+You can also rapidly deal with symptoms if they recur, putting you in control of your treatment safely and effectively.
+Persisting problems are more likely to be prevented through self-maintenance than by passive care.

 Q: Who is Robin McKenzie?